-Here, you’ll learn how I not only survived but thrived during the 2008 financial crisis, and how it’s possible to continue trading even in the face of dire economic circumstances.
+The 2008 financial crisis was a dark time for traders everywhere.
+But not so much for me.
+I not only survived but thrived during the 2008 financial crisis.
+I’ll explain how I did it and how it’s possible to continue trading, even in the face of dire economic circumstances.

 The 2008 financial crisis is a time that still causes most traders to shudder.
 But not me.
 I was able to turn a near complete economic collapse into astounding profits.
 All because I knew what to look for, and followed my trading strategy.

 Now that you have a good understanding of stock sectors, I want to show you how to take advantage of them.
 I’ll also give you a few tips that will help you analyze your picks better before you buy in.

 To be a well-rounded trader, you need to be familiar with all the different sectors in the stock market, the major players, and what influences them.
 I’ll go over all of that for you today so that you can trade smarter.